bitcointranscripts/bitcointranscripts/bitcoinplusplus/sovereignty-edition/silent-payments-output-descriptors.md

 [Audience]: 00:18:08

-Thanks Nifty.
+Thanks nifty.
 Might be out of scope, but do you know if there's any plan to be able to derive the scan private key from the spend private key, like deterministically?

-Nifty Nei: 00:18:19
+Lisa Neigut: 00:18:19

 Yeah, that's a great question.
 I think they have to stay separate.
-And I can pull up, I mean, if you want to be, let me see if I can find the,
+And I can pull up, I mean, if you want to be, let me see if I can find the...

-Speaker 2: 00:18:26

 I don't have a link to the BIP, do I?
-BIP, that would be handy.
+That would be handy.
 BIP 352, there it is, that's this one.

-Speaker 0: 00:18:33

 Is there a way to full screen this?

-Speaker 2: 00:18:35

 There's gotta be a way to full screen this.
 There we go, does that work?

-Speaker 0: 00:18:38

 Ta-da, kind of.
 Okay, so.
-Okay, so this is the silent payments bit, which I have not completely read.
+Okay, so this is the silent payments BIP, which I have not completely read.
 I shouldn't admit that on camera.
 It's OK.
 So if you dig into the math of how these work, you want them to be separate.
 So you could use them.
 They could be the same thing.
 And in fact, the original proposal, if you look at the simple case, this integer A, I think, discovers, no, that's not it.
-Okay, so in the original, kind of the simplest case of private keyments.
+Okay, so in the original, kind of the simplest case of private key payments.
 There's this public key B.
 So this is kind of the piece that belongs to what you're defining in the silent payment descriptor is B.
 So here they say public key B.